lcipolina/lcipolina.github.io/_pages/about.md

 I am currently pursuing a PhD in Electrical Engineering at the University of Bristol (expected Feb 2025), focusing on deep reinforcement learning and multi-agent systems.
 I hold an MSc in Mathematics from the [Courant Institute](https://cims.nyu.edu/dynamic/) at the New York University, where I specialized in stochastic differential equations.

 I am also involved in a side project exploring [AI-based art restoration](https://artrestoreai.github.io/), where I investigate how machine learning can help preserve and restore cultural heritage.
-In 2023, I interned at Tate Britain (https://www.tate.org.uk/visit/tate-britain), where I applied diffusion models to the virtual restoration of the museum's pieces.
+In 2023, I interned at the [Tate Britain](https://www.tate.org.uk/visit/tate-britain), where I applied diffusion models to a virtual restoration of the museum's pieces.

 <!--  You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.